 "22-Bozbar.
 All personnel have teleported down to the planet.
-I'll join them within the chron, but I wanted to say goodbye to this old station; it's too bad we couldn't stop that reactor build-up.
-By the way, the latest reading for Critical is 6400."
+I will be joining them in a chron or so, but I wanted to say goodbye to this old station; it's too bad we couldn't stop that reactor build-up.
+By the way, the latest reading for Critical is 6900."